 How To Turn Your Run Into A Meditation In Motion

 Most avid runners can attest to the fact that they don’t run simply to stay physically fit — they do it to stay mentally fit as well.
 That’s because running can be more than a workout.
 It can be therapeutic for your mind, hence the idea behind mindful running, which is essentially a state of awareness during movement.
-“Just like in yoga where you aim to be present and focused on your breath, you can do the same when you run,” explains Samantha Clayton, Samantha Clayton, Vice President of Worldwide Sports and Fitness at Herbalife Nutrition.
+“Just like in yoga where you aim to be present and focused on your breath, you can do the same when you run,” explains Samantha Clayton, personal trainer and senior director of Worldwide Fitness Education at Herbalife.

 As a former competitive runner, who represented Great Britain in the 2000 Sydney Olympics in both the 200m and the 4x100m relay events, Clayton truly appreciates the mental benefits that running provides.
 “It’s like meditation in motion to me — the rhythm, the breathing, the sound of the footsteps on the ground beneath me.”
 Oddly enough, that does sound relaxing.
 So, to help you tap into mindful running, we asked pro runners to share their best tips for incorporating it into your lifestyle.

 As humans, we crave routine.
 It helps keep us in line and on track toward our goals.
 To start, Clayton suggests establishing a routine for running.
 “Habits essentially allow the mind to stop worrying, because your body knows what movement is coming next,” she says.
 “Like yoga has a set of sequences that are repeated, a routine approach allows you to focus on your thoughts, feel in control, and get the most out of your running program.”